 Diagram 22.-Thurtell.
+Reduced to 1-5th.

-against that science.
-We will see how far this is true.
-In the first place we find the angle 40 degrees, and the depth of the base of the brain, from the orifice of the ear to the line drawn from the centre of ossification of the frontal bone 4 inches, the depth of the coronal region from the above line 1{10}^{5} , but conical, hence there is little absolute volume in this region.
-From individuality to the centre of the occipital bone 8{10}^{3} inches, the width of the head over the ears 6{10}^{5} inches.
-It will now be seen that Thurtell had a basilar brain of the perfect murdering type.
-The fact of this head being pronounced a case against Phrenology is not at all surprising.
-The rule by which many persons, laying claim to a knowledge of Phrenology, judged of the moral qualities of a head was by the height of the head from the opening of the ear, having no means of determining the relative size between the basilar and the coronal regions: according to this method of judging, Thurtell would have seemed a better man than persons whose moral qualities were of the highest order, but whose heads were less in height than his.
-For example, Eustache, the benevolent negro, the height of whose head from the opening of the ear is the same height as that of Palmer, but the depth of the basilar region of Eustache measures only $2{1\sigma}^{5}$ inches, while Palmer's is 4 inches.
-The depth of the moral region of Eustache is $2\frac{7}{10}$ inches, that of Palmer $1{\frac{2}{10}}$ inches; the width of the head of Eustache over the ears 6 inches, that of Palmer 6{10}^{6} ; the angle of the dip of the brain of Eustache 25 degrees, that of Palmer 40.
-The same excess of the animal feelings over the moral qualities we find in Thurtell; hence, instead of his head being a case against Phrenology, it is one of the strongest proofs
+Thurtell would have seemed a better man than persons whose moral qualities were of the highest order, but whose heads were less in height than his.
+For example, Eustache, the benevolent negro, the height of whose head from the opening of the ear is the same height as that of Palmer, but the depth of the basilar region of Eustache measures only $2\frac{5}{10}$ inches, while Palmer's is 4 inches. depth of the moral region of Eustache is $2\frac{7}{10}$ inches, that of Palmer 1,2 inches; the width of the head of Eustache over the ears 6 inches, that of Palmer 6 ; the basilar angle of Eustache 25 degrees, that of Palmer 40.
+The same excess of the animal feelings over the moral qualities we find in Thurtell; hence, instead of his head being a case

+Diagram 28.-Reduced to 1-5th.
 Side View of Eustache.

-Diagram 24.
+Diagram 24.-Reduced to 1-5th.
 Front View of Eustache.